RohanRks23/airplane_mode/README.md

      bench get-app airplane_mode
      ```

-**3. Install the app in your site:**
+**3. Install the app on your site:**

-   - Create a new Frappe site (if you havent already).
+   - Create a new Frappe site (if you haven't already).
 Skip if you already have a site in your bench environment.
 ```
 bench new-site <site-name>
 ```